 Follow-up the leg extensions exercise with leg curls.
 This further targets the hamstrings and is also an isolation movement.
 It’s hard to do this exercise wrong since you are bounded to a machine, either lying, seated, or standing.
 Choose one form of leg curls.
 Save the other form for your next leg workout.

-Finish your leg workout with some walking lunges.
+To really build figure competitor legs you need to finish your leg workout with some walking lunges.
 These activate the entire leg and are absolutely GREAT year around, off-season AND during figure contest prep training.

 You can do walking lunges with and without dumbbells; just lunge away.
 You can’t go wrong with them and you can’t do too many of them, in my opinion.
 I’ve seen what they can do to a physique in a very short amount of time, so lunge often!

-Your Leg Training Solution (This Is A MUST For Every Figure Competitor)
+Your Leg Training Solution

 Now, I’ve given you some really sweet tips on how to build figure competitor legs.
 Once you’ve spent at least 12 weeks on a leg building phase, you need to sculpt your legs.
 Just as an artist takes a hunk of clay, he packs it all together building a base, then he beings to sculpt his creation.